JensKnipper/personal-blog/_posts/2025-04-03-gitlab-ci-pages-asciidoc-documentation-as-code.md

 * `--attribute source-highlighter=Pygments`: set syntax highlighter
 * `--attribute experimental`: add UI elements for buttons and key bindings
 * `--require asciidoctor-diagram`: load diagram library to use diagrams
-* `--destination-dir public`: set 'public' as output folder
+* `--destination-dir public`: set `public` as output folder
 * `--source-dir src 'doc/**/*.adoc'`: define input files

-To keep our build times as few, and as short as possible we only want to deploy new pages in case something changes on the main branch.
+To keep our build times as few, and as short as possible we only want to deploy new pages when something changes on the main branch.
-We can even optimize it further and tell GitLab to only run the generation if the documentation itself changes or something in the process specification.
+We can even optimize this further by telling GitLab to only run the generation if the documentation itself changes or if something in the process specification changes.
-These are specified in the `rules` section of the `deploy_pages` job.
+These conditions are specified in the `rules` section of the `deploy_pages` job.

 ## Generating pages

-The process is defined to take all `.adoc` files to and generate pages from it.
-So let's create a file named `index.adoc` in the `doc` folder.
+The process is defined to take all `.adoc` files and generate pages from them.
+So, let's create a file named `index.adoc` in the `doc` folder.
-We name it index, so an `index.html` page is generated which will automatically be called once you call URL of your pages.
+We name it index, so that an `index.html` page is generated, which will automatically be displayed when you visit the URL of your pages.
 An example might look like this:

 ```